What Causes Dandruff and How to Get Rid of It

 Newsflash: Hair conditioner is not just for men with long hair.
 Even if you’re rocking short hair, you will have healthier, better looking hair if you use conditioner.
 It keeps your scalp healthy and reduces the chance of flakes appearing.

 Make sure to choose a conditioner with ingredients that promote scalp moisture, lock in hydration, and rebalance your skin after using hair products.
-These include borage oil (which contains omega-6 fatty acids), avocado oil, aloe, and peppermint - all of which you’ll find in our Revitalizing Hair Conditioner.
+These include borage oil (which contains omega-6 fatty acids), avocado oil, aloe, and peppermint.

 What About Beard Dandruff?